tenka491/moto_reader/README.md

 - Create Refresh Function
   - Pull down to refresh
 - Point to released version of the `moto-reader-api`
-- Share Article
-  - where did you share it from? `via Moto-Reader App`
+- Add Img List Component

 ## TODO:

-- Tap Article title event
 - Add a close button for "WebView"?
 - Mark as Read
-- Add Img List Component
-- Create the layout
+- Share Article
+  - where did you share it from? `via Moto-Reader App`
 - add utm_source to urls

 ### Done